For cPanel & WHM version 66

 - You must change

-ea-php54to the version on which your system currently runs.
+ea-php54to the version your system currently runs on.
 For example, if your system runs on PHP version 5.5 or 5.6, change

 Use the following required files only if you wish to run PHP-FPM: